 Let's look at a real cost breakdown for a home that sells for $1,850,000 in San Francisco.
 It was part of the presentation the visiting realtors gave me if they were to sell my home.
 I think you'll be shocked to see how much selling a home costs!

 To sell a $1,850,000 home in San Francisco costs a whopping $116,735!
 That's 6.3% of the value of the home chopped off right there.
 The cost also assumes “only” a 5% commission.
-In comparison, the cost to sell $1,850,000 worth of stock in 30 positions on Motif Investing costs only $9.95 versus over $1,000 a couple decades ago, and ~$7.95 per position even today with another online brokerage.
-That’s another 90%+ decline in commissions.
+In comparison, the cost to sell $1,850,000 worth of stock in 30 positions will cost $150 based on $5 a trade.

 Meanwhile, depending on the listing agent's contract with the real estate firm, she will have to give at least 20% of her 2.5% commission to her firm as well.
 So instead of taking home $46,250, the listing agent may take home at most $37,000 for roughly 2 – 3 months of work.

 $37,000 is still a healthy take, but it is a far cry from the $92,500 you may think she gets for charging 5%.
 Most realtors don't have many listings each year.
 Most realtors help people find homes.
 In a competitive market like San Francisco, you lose out on bidding wars more often than you win.

-Now let’s focus on the San Francisco Transfer / Excise Tax of $13,875.
+The cost to sell a house also includes Transfer / Excise Tax of $13,875.
 Every city and state has one, so check yours.
 The tax rate is variable, depending on the purchase price OR the fair market value, as shown in the chart below.